FEDONet : Fourier-Embedded DeepONet for Spectrally Accurate Operator Learning: Results

-We evaluate the performance of the proposed Fourier-Embedded DeepONet (FEDONet) in modeling the one-dimensional Allen–Cahn equation—a nonlinear reaction-diffusion system widely used to describe phase separation processes in multi-component systems.
-The governing partial differential equation is given by:
+We further evaluate the performance of FEDONet in modeling the 1D Allen-Cahn nonlinear reaction-diffusion system, widely used to describe phase separation processes in multi-component systems.
+The governing partial differential equation is given by,

 where \( u(x,t) \) is the phase field variable and \( \epsilon = 10^{-4} \) denotes the diffusion coefficient.
 Periodic boundary conditions are enforced on both \( u \) and its spatial derivative \( \partial u/\partial x \), consistent with the physical assumption of a closed domain.
 To construct a challenging dataset with rich spatial features, we generate 10,000 solution trajectories using an explicit Euler solver.
 The spatial and temporal grids are discretized using \( \Delta x = 0.01 \) and \( \Delta t = 0.005 \), yielding solution arrays of dimension \( 200 \times 200 \).
-Initial conditions are defined as:
+Initial conditions are defined as,

-where \( a_k, b_k \sim \mathcal{U}(0,1) \) are independent samples from the uniform distribution.
-This construction introduces multiscale structure and localized steep gradients into the initial data, posing a nontrivial test for surrogate learning.